-Navigating your next steps after being charged of Driving Under the Influence or Driving While Intoxicated can be difficult to do if you're not sure where to start.
-Here are 5 things to consider after getting charged with DUI/DWI.
+Navigating your next steps after being charged of Driving Under the Influence in Kansas or Driving While Intoxicated in Missouri can be difficult to do if you're not sure where to start.
+Here are 5 things to consider after getting charged with DUI/DWI in Kansas or Missouri.

 When charged with DUI/DWI, it’s important to have an understanding of your rights to determine how to protect yourself and take the next best step.